Enlisting in the Military

 Starting at orientation, the actual training begins.
 This varies from Service to Service and lasts between eight and 12 weeks.
 When recruits successfully complete Basic Training, they are prepared for all elements of service: physical, mental and emotional.
 As military personnel, they will go on to receive additional training, such as Advanced Individual Training or Technical Training, to develop the skills needed to do their specific jobs.
 Once finished, they transfer to their next duty stations.
 This is where members of the Services put all their training to use by carrying out their assignments, performing their jobs and serving our country.

-Some enlisted servicemembers make the transition into officer roles.
-Enlisted servicemembers with the right qualifications (such as having over 90 hours of college credit) may be recommended by their commanding officers for Officer Candidate School (OCS)/Officer Training School (OTS).
-Most Services also have transitional programs that help servicemembers make the move.
+Some enlisted service members make the transition into officer roles.
+Enlisted service members with the right qualifications may be recommended by their commanding officers for Officer Candidate/ Training School (OCS/OTS) or Reserved Officer Training Corps (ROTC) (if they plan to go back to school).
+Most Services also have transitional programs that help service members make the leap.